 What can be done against constant tiredness?
 Perhaps you are familiar with the feeling: you torment yourself out of bed in the morning and don't get going during the day either.
 To be reasonably fit, you drink gallons of coffee, but it only makes you sleepier.
 Fatigue is not uncommon.
 However, if you want to be a little more alert and focused during the day, you should read this article.

 Even if you are still young, fit and agile, there are certain days when you feel very old.
-Your limbs are heavy as lead.
-You can hardly open your eyes even though you should be awake.
+Your limbs are heavy as lead and you can hardly open your eyes even though you should be awake.
 The fact is: many people suffer from fatigue.
 In addition to stress and high caffeine consumption, sleep disorders are among the most common causes of fatigue.
 You don't have to drink coffee all the time to prevent fatigue.
 A healthy diet, relaxation and exercise are enough to do something against fatigue.